-Section 1: Presentation (no more than 21⁄2 minutes) (10 marks)
+Section 1: Presentation (no more than 31⁄2 minutes) (10 marks)

-Candidates will give a presentation of about 2 minutes on a specific topic.
+Candidates will give a presentation of about 3 minutes on a specific topic.

-The subject matter of the presentation should be drawn from one of the topic areas listed in section 4.
+The subject matter of the presentation should be drawn from one of the topic areas listed in section 4 and must be treated in such a way as to reflect a knowledge of the contemporary society or cultural heritage of a country where French is spoken.
+There must not be a close relationship between the subject of the presentation and items of coursework for Component 5.
 Centres wishing to seek advice on the acceptability of subject matter are welcome to contact the Cambridge Languages group through the Singapore Examinations and Assessment Board (SEAB).